adoyle-h/one.nvim/doc/install-and-init.md

 3. When plugins installed failed.
 See [FAQ - Plugins Installed Failed](./faq/install-failed.md#plugins-installed-failed).

-4. It will auto download treesitter parsers, which defined in `config.treesitter.ensure_installed` and `config.treesitter.ignore_install`.
-If install failed, restart nvim or run `:TSInstall all` to install them.
+4. Press `:TSEnsureInstall` in nvim to install treesitter parsers, which defined in `config.treesitter.ensure_installed` and `config.treesitter.ignore_install`.
+If install failed, restart nvim and try again or check your network.

 5. It will auto download LSP/DAP/Formatter/Linter, which defined in `config['mason-installer'].ensureInstalled`.